 This TV type is also called Magic Mirror TV and getting popular in different areas: luxury living room interior, bathrooms, kitchens, pools etc.

 So we'd like to describe most important technical issues and details in the article as an experienced manufacturer of this product type and hope You find in it helpful.

 What is Mirror TV and how does it work?
-In this article we will tell in details about specific technology and terms commonly used to describe TVs that work through mirror and commonly called Mirror TVs or Magic Mirrors.
+In this article we will tell in details about specific technology and terms commonly used to describe TVs that looks like a mirror and commonly called Mirror TVs, Magic Mirrors or Vanishing TVs.

 WHAT IS MIRROR TV?

 People call Mirror TV a screen placed behind semi-transparent mirror.
 It looks just like a plain mirror when the screen is off and the screen is see when it's on.
 Due to this disappearing feature it's also called Magic Mirror TV often.
 For the TV size (screen size) most of models available in the market are from 15 inch to 55 inch.
 And for the design (structure) there are 2 different types:

 Standard design Mirror TVs (for in-wall or on-wall installation).
 These TVs are supplied as “all-in-box” set for standard installation and have fixed sizes of the screen and mirror.